kobuskleynhans/godot-ui-helpers/addons/godot-ui-helpers/README.md

 This is a guide to use a C# script in [Godot](https://godotengine.org/) for creating dynamic UI components using 2D Sprites.

+## Quick Start

+1. After importing the asset, if you do not already have a C# Solution you can create one under `Project -> Tools -> C# -> Create C# Solution`.

+2. Then click `Build` which will build the .Net Project.

+3. Load one of the sample scenes under `addons/godot-ui-helpers/scenes`and run it.

+4. Change the `distance` variable in the inspector and other settings to see the effects.

 ## Sample Scenes

 It's a good idea to look at the sample scenes to get a feel for how the script works.